-- 1. The incident involves an adult - 2.
+- The incident involves an adult - 2.
 There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) - 3.
-What you know about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - 4.
-The imagery involves sexual acts and any pupil in the imagery is under 13 - 5.
+What you know about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the imagery is under 13 4. - 5.
 You have reason to believe a pupil is at immediate risk of harm owing to the sharing of the imagery (for example, the young person is presenting as suicidal or self-harming).

 If none of the above apply then a school may decide to respond to the incident without involving the police or children's social care (a school can choose to escalate the incident at any time if further information/concerns come to light).
-Following Christ we reach our goals'

-children's social care would be made in cases when the DSL is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the school's pastoral support disciplinary framework and if appropriate local network of support.
+The decision to respond to the incident without involving the police or children's social care would be made in cases when the DSL is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the school's pastoral support and disciplinary framework and if appropriate local network of support.